lundegaard/redux-tools/docs/packages/actions.md

 ### makeBinaryActionCreator()

-Creates a new binary action creator which will use the argument as the payload.
+Creates a new binary action creator which will use the first argument as the payload and the second argument as the meta.

 **Arguments**